 The first one or two sessions are focused on assessment.
 I will ask you questions and may ask you to complete one or two questionnaires to understand your difficulties and how they impact you and your life.
 We will also explore any history relevant to your current difficulties and think about what you would like to work towards in therapy.
 The assessment will also be an opportunity for you to ask questions and decide if I am the right therapist for you.
 If we agree that working together will be beneficial, we will develop a treatment plan which will include an initial idea of treatment duration.
 Following assessment we will move into treatment which we will review together from session to session.

-(Please note an additional £5 supplement applies for face to face sessions between 5-8pm)
+(Please note an additional £5 supplement applies for sessions between 5-8pm)

 I can offer a free 5-10 minute enquiry call if you would like to discuss any uncertainties before arranging an initial consultation.
 You can contact me here to discuss your needs or book an initial consultation.